ozansozuozgit/thought-quality/readme.md

 - More Stats
 - Marcus Aeuralious Quote
 - Make Session Screen more attractive
-- Add reverse sorting to session list for most recent to oldest
 - Use localstorage to sign in faster without the login page showing

   For Streaks: